 Everything about a PODS™ growth factor’s life cycle from production through to final use in your lab marks it apart from standard growth factors:

-PODS™ growth factors are encased in a polyhedrin microcrystal which is combined with the growth factor actually inside the insect cell where we produce the growth factor.
-This microcrystal casing protects the protein during the purification of the growth factor ensuring the growth factor is never denatured and reaches you correctly folded and functional, each and every time.
+PODS™ growth factors consist of two proteins: An active protein (e.g. a growth factor) is encased within a polyhedrin microcrystal actually inside the insect expression cell to form a co-crystal.
+This polyhedrin casing protects the active protein during the purification of the growth factor ensuring the growth factor is not denatured and is correctly folded and functional.

-The microcrystal coating also provides stability so the PODS™ growth factor can be stored at 4°C or 25°C, even in liquid.
+The co-crystal provides stability so the PODS™ growth factor can be stored at 4°C or 25°C, even in liquid.

-Finally, the PODS™ crystal provides a sustained release mechanism so your cells stay in the optimal concentration zone for longer; no toxic high start and no ineffective end.
+Finally, the PODS™ co-crystal provides a sustained release mechanism so cells stay in the optimal concentration zone for longer; no toxic high start and no ineffective end.

 - Sustained release depot formulation